shuLhan/gotp/README.md

 The ISSUER field is also optional, its define the name of provider that generate the secret.

+    export <FORMAT> [FILE]

+Export all the issuers to file format that can be imported by provider.
+Currently, the only supported FORMAT is "uri".
+If FILE is not provided, it will print to the standard output.
+The list of exported issuers are printed in order by its label.

     gen <LABEL> [N]

 Generate N number passwords using the secret identified by LABEL.